 Working With Form 3922

-Companies issue Form 3922 to their employees detailing information relating to the transfer of stock under an employee stock purchase plan.
-Form 3922 contains most of the data points we need to run any calculations relating to the ESPP shares.
+Form 3922 is the "Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c)."
+Companies issue this form to their workers showing information about the transfer of stock under an ESPP.
+It contains most of the data you'll need to run any calculations for ESPP shares.

-Form 3922 has the information needed to calculate a person's compensation income, basis, and qualifying holding period in the ESPP shares.
-The only piece of information that Form 3922 does not have is the selling price for the ESPP shares.
+The form includes the information needed to figure a person's compensation income, basis, and qualifying holding period in the ESPP shares, but not the selling price for the shares.

 Basic ESPP Math using Form 3922

-The determine the date the ESPP shares turn from non-qualifying to qualifying, use the later of two dates:
+Use the latter of two dates to determine the date the ESPP shares turn from non-qualifying to qualifying:

-Compensation income on a qualifying disposition is the lower of two formulas:
+Compensation income on a qualifying disposition is the lesser result of two methods:

-Compensation income on a non-qualifying disposition is calculated by using this formula:
+Compensation income on a non-qualifying disposition is calculated by this method:

-Using the formulas above to determine compensation income, the income is taxed using ordinary tax rates, which currently range from 10% to 37%.
+The income is taxed using ordinary tax rates using these formulas to determine compensation income.
+The rates range from 10% to 37% as of 2021.
 This is used for both qualifying and non-qualifying dispositions.

-Capital gains or losses are determined in the same manner for qualifying and non-qualifying dispositions.
-Gain is the difference between the proceeds you received from selling the stock and your basis in the stock:
+Capital gains or losses are figured in the same way for qualifying and non-qualifying dispositions.
+The gain is the difference between the proceeds you received from selling the stock and your basis in the stock:

-If the employee paid the full price for the stock, there is no compensation income, because there was no discount.
-Gain or loss is calculated as above.
-But if there is no compensation income, the formula simplifies:
+There's no compensation income if the worker paid full price for the stock because there was no discount.
+Gain or loss is calculated as above, but the method simplifies if there's no compensation income:

 Gains on long-term holdings are taxed at special long-term capital gains tax rates of 0%, 15%, or 20%.
 Gains may also be subject to the 3.8% surtax on investment income.